Skip to main content

 There are very few limitations with a TFSA.
 You can use it to save for a real estate investment, a new boat or for additional retirement income.
 You can withdraw your money with ease.
 The funds in your TFSA are always accessible.

 Once you make a withdrawal from your account you earn back the contribution room.
+You will have to wait until the next calendar year to make that contribution, but you can always make it up!
 This gives you the flexibility to use your investments in the way that works best for you.
-For example, if in 2020, you had $69,500 in your TFSA and you took out $2,500 for a trip, that would leave you with $67,000.

 Planning for the future